glacierx/wos/README.md

 #### Feynman Language

-Feynman language is based on popular single ticker indicator language which can easily be found in Wind(万得) and Straight Flush(同花顺) and a wide range of similar competitors.
+Feynman language is based on a popular single-ticker indicator language that can be found in Wind (万得), Straight Flush (同花顺), and many similar competitors.
+However, Feynman language offers more features than the original version of the indicator language, including:

-Feynman language has more features than the orignal version of indicator language including:
+* **User-defined functions**: users can define their own functions and incorporate them with their dedicate designed python algorithm models.

-* User defined functions
+* **Global cross-references**: Feynman language allows for cross-referencing data from both the user-authored indicators or those indicators user authorized to access.
+Fields of those indicators can be referenced in one piece of formula easily.

-* Global cross references
+* **Doodles**: users can create custom graphical elements and annotations to enhance their analysis and visualization of market data.

-* Doodles
+* **Seamless data interface**: Feynman language provides a seamless interface between global and private dual environments, making it easy to access and analyze data from multiple sources.

-* Seamless data interface from global and private dual environments
+Overall, Feynman language provides a powerful and flexible platform for developing and testing trading strategies in Wolverine OS.
+Whether you're a quantitative trader, a financial analyst, or a software developer, Feynman language offers a range of features and capabilities that make it easy to build sophisticated trading strategies and algorithms.

 BOLL